uclalawcovid19behindbars/custodial_mortality_project/README.md

 ## Types of Manipulation Conducted on Raw Data During Standardization and Analysis

-Agency records on deaths in custody were processed from PDFs, xlsx, csv, and jpgs.
+Agency records on deaths in custody were processed from pdfs, xlsx, csv, and jpgs.
 Records were made machine-readable using R and Adobe.
 Unprocessed records are maintained in the `Documents` folder.

-As we conducted data validation efforts our project made decisions as to how to present data that may include differences with prior BJS reports due to the type of data provided to UCLA, issues with agency reporting to BJS, and agencies managing facilities other than prisons (i.e. jails in a unified system).
+As we conducted data validation efforts our project made decisions as to how to present data that may include differences with prior BJS reports due to the type of data provided to the project, issues with agency reporting to BJS, and agencies managing facilities other than prisons (e.g. jails in a unified system).

 Reasons for differences and manipulation steps: